-'Ecological resettlement' is a development strategy commonly employed in recent years in China.
-Its primary stated purpose is the protection of natural resources considered to be ecologically fragile, combined with a development goal to help rural residents in remote, impoverished or fragile environments 'to escape poverty' (Du 2006).
-This strategy has generally been applied in pastoral areas of China, particularly in the Mongolian and Tibetan grassland regions (Dickinson and Webber 2007, Foggin 2005, Ptackova 2011).
-Similar nationally supported development plans, that is, with significant resettlement components, also are (or have been) seen in other pastoralist-inhabited areas in Asia and Africa (e.g. in Kazakhstan, Ethiopia, Uganda; see Attwood et al. 1988, Bennett 1998, Biressu 2009, Kinsey and Binswanger 1993, Loomis 1988, Pulkol 1994).
-Such social displacements and restructuring have often been undertaken in conjunction with the establishment of national parks or other forms of 'protected areas' (Cernea and Schmidt-Soltau 2006, Dowie 2009, West et al. 2006).
+"Ecological resettlement" is a development strategy commonly employed in recent years in China, with a primary stated purpose being the protection of natural resources considered to be ecologically fragile; and concomitantly with a development goal to help rural residents in remote, impoverished or fragile environments "to escape poverty" (Du 2006).
+This strategy generally has been applied to pastoral areas of China, particularly in Mongolian and Tibetan grassland regions (see, e.g., Dickinson & Webber 2007, Foggin 2005, Ptackova 2011).
+Similar nationally supported development plans, that is, with significant resettlement components, also are (or have been) evident in other pastoralist-inhabited areas in Asia and Africa (e.g., in Kazakhstan, Ethiopia, Ugunda; see Attwood et al. 1998, Bennett 1998, Biressu 2009, Kinsey & Binswanger 1993, Loomis 1988, Pulkol 1994).
+Such social displacements and restructuring often have been undertaken in conjunction with the establishment of national parks or other forms of "protected areas" (Cernea & Schmidt-Soltau 2006, Dowie 2009, West et al. 2006).